luis198327/Personal-Trainer/README.md

 On each page there is a clickable link to take you to the enquire page which is one of the main goals to start the engagement process.
 All links works and the easy navigation bar work.
 The enquire form ensures there is validation and appropriate feedback if required fields are not completed correctly or completed at all.

 #### External User Goals
 The home page provides a clear statement of what the site aims to provide and clickable links to each of the three separate pages.
-These have all been tested and work accordingly.
+These have all been tested and work accordingly and the hover over effects provide clearer clarity on what option they select.

 The about me page provides details about the trainers experience and displays a welcome/demonstration video which allows a user to control its feature, ie play and control the sound for a better user experience.